Kandi Burruss: Reality television

-Burrus received the second spin-off from The Real Housewives of Atlanta, The Kandi Factory, in 2012.
+Burruss received the second spin-off from The Real Housewives of Atlanta, The Kandi Factory, in 2012.
 It was originally planned as a one-time television special, but eventually ran for a full season.
 It followed Burruss and her record producers as they attempted to launch the music careers of undiscovered artists, with a new artist selected every episode.
 Burruss and Tucker then got another spin-off series on Bravo, titled Kandi's Wedding, which aired for five episodes in June and July 2014 and showed the two getting married.
 Kandi's Wedding brought in very high ratings for Bravo, and topped NeNe Leakes and Kim Zolciak's previous spin-offs.
 Her third spin-off series, Kandi's Ski Trip, was a three-part special that aired in 2015 after the conclusion of the seventh season of The Real Housewives of Atlanta.

 Burruss was a contestant on the second season of the reality competition show Celebrity Big Brother.
 She placed fifth in the competition and was a fan favorite during her run on the show.
 She appeared as a guest judge on the "From Farm to Runway" episode of season 11 of RuPaul's Drag Race alongside model and actress Amber Valletta, which aired on April 11, 2019.

 In 2020, she competed in the third season of The Masked Singer as "Night Angel".
 Burruss had been originally asked to compete in the first season, but was unable to participate due to other commitments.
-After watching T-Pain perform and having producers approach her again however, she reconsidered.
+After watching T-Pain perform as "Monster" and having producers approach her again however, she reconsidered.
 Burruss won her season as the show's first female winner.

-In 2022, Burruss began starring in Bravo's Kandi & the Gang.
+In 2022, Burruss began starring in Bravo's Kandi & The Gang.

 Other ventures

 Burruss has made cameo appearances on series such as Single Ladies, Thicker Than Water: The Tankards, Chef Roblé & Co., and Let's Stay Together.

 Burruss also owns a sex toy company called Bedroom Kandi.
 Burruss and four friends started Kandi Koated Nights, a "sex and relationship" web series on Ustream.
 The show began airing on television in 2018.
+Burruss starred in the holiday themed BET+ original film, Whatever It Takes on December 21, 2023.

+In 2025, both Burruss and husband Todd Tucker became part of the production team behind Broadway's Othello, starring Denzel Washington and Jake Gyllenhaal.
+Othello brought in $2.8 million in just its second week of previews.
+It consistently boasted 100 percent capacity to claim the record as the top-grossing play in Broadway history.